RyanB-code/LAS/README.md

 ```
 cmake -DDEBUG=ON <path to top-level CMakeLists.txt>
 ```
-Turn off this variable for to get `Release` functionality
+Turn off this variable to get `Release` functionality.
 ```
 cmake -DDEBUG=OFF <path to top-level CMakeLists.txt>
 ```